 by an instrument of transfer which complies with this Constitution; or

-under any other share transfer system which operates in relation to the trading of securities on any stock exchange outside New Zealand on which Shares are listed and which is applicable to the Company.
+under any other share transfer system which operates in relation to the trading of financial products on any stock exchange outside New Zealand on which Shares are listed and which is applicable to the Company; or

-under a system of transfer approved under section 7 of the Securities Transfer Act 1991 which is applicable to the Company.
+under a system of transfer approved under subpart 9 of Part 5 of the Financial Markets Conduct Act 2013 which is applicable to the Company.

-Method of Transfer: A Share which is disposed of in a transaction which complies with the requirements of a system of transfer authorised under clause 12.1(a)12.1(a) or 12.1(b) may be transferred in accordance with the requirements of that system.
-Where an instrument of transfer executed by a transferor outside New Zealand would have complied with the provisions of the Securities Transfer Act 1991 if it had been executed in New Zealand, it may nevertheless be registered by the Company if it is executed in a manner acceptable to the Company or the Share Registrar.
+Method of Transfer: A Share which is disposed of in a transaction which complies with the requirements of a system of transfer authorised under clause 12.1(b) or 12.1(c) may be transferred in accordance with the requirements of that system.
+Where an instrument of transfer executed by a transferor outside New Zealand would have complied with the provisions of the Financial Markets Conduct Act 2013 if it had been executed in New Zealand, it may nevertheless be registered by the Company if it is executed in a manner acceptable to the Company or the Share Registrar.

 Other forms of transfer: An instrument of transfer of Shares to which the provisions of clause 12.2 are not applicable shall: